What is the catch for Pluto TV?

 Q: Can I watch live TV on Pluto TV?

 A: Absolutely!
-Pluto TV offers a variety of live channels, including news, sports, entertainment, and more.
+Pluto TV offers a variety of live channels that cover news, sports, entertainment, and more.

 Q: Is Pluto TV available worldwide?